Where and How to Recycle or Dispose of Christmas Trees in New Mexico after Christmas

 Free Drop-offs, No Collections - Christmas Tree Recycling Options.
 Residents of Santa Fe have two temporary options for recycling Christmas

 trees free of charge.
 There will be no curbside collections of Christmas trees.
-The City will be accepting Christmas trees for mulching starting on
+Recycle your real Christmas tree by dropping it off at Franklin

 1027 Camino Carlos Rey (at Siringo Road)

 Park hours: 6:00 a.m. - 9:00 p.m.